chromium/chromium/docs/ui/android/dynamic_colors.md

 The Material 3 theme contains color attributes that correspond to the material “color roles.”
 When we call [`DynamicColors#applyIfAvailable()`](https://github.com/material-components/material-components-android/blob/b70bbc2942bdbd1ea763e72a6b1e561e4813f10c/lib/java/com/google/android/material/color/DynamicColors.java#L211) in [`ChromeBaseAppCompatActivity#onCreate`](https://source.chromium.org/chromium/chromium/src/+/main:chrome/android/java/src/org/chromium/chrome/browser/ChromeBaseAppCompatActivity.java;drc=4d2b5adb556128aab9313fc3851f192c254e09cb;l=218) (or any other activity’s `#onCreate` method), the color role attributes are overridden using colors that are extracted by the system from the user’s wallpaper.
 Finally, any UI surface that references the color role attributes gets dynamically colored.
 The color role attributes can be found [here](https://m3.material.io/libraries/mdc-android/color-theming).

+Initially the Activity Theme sets up a mapping of "baseline" colors so that these attributes work on devices before Android S. Once the `DynamicColors#apply...` call is made, this change is applied at runtime.
 Using one of the color attributes, `colorPrimary`, as an example:
 ```
 ?attr/colorPrimary -> @color/baseline_primary_600 -> #0B57D0
 ```